-Learning coaches and scholars will attend scheduled connection meetings each month with the ST. During connection meetings, the personalized learning plan (PLP) will be completed and reviewed.
-Scholars will showcase their learning during the connection meeting through presenting a body of work that highlights academic progress.
+Learning coaches and scholars will attend scheduled connection meetings each month with the ST. During connection meetings, scholar work and progress will be reviewed.
+Scholars will showcase their learning during the connection meeting through presenting assignments that highlight academic progress.
 Goals that ensure scholar success will also be created and reviewed during connection meetings.
+Further, the ST will review and assign work to be completed during the following learning period.